Chirag1994/8-Week-SQL-Challenge/Case Study #2 - Pizza Runner/A. Pizza Metrics.md

 | 21 | 3 |
 | 23 | 3 |

+#### Analysis of Pizza Orders by Hour

+1. **Peak Ordering Hours**:

+   - Pizza orders exhibit fluctuations throughout the day, with distinct peaks during specific hours.
+   - The busiest hours for pizza orders are observed between 1 PM and 3 PM, with a total volume of 3 orders during each hour.

 ### 10. What was the volume of orders for each day of the week?

 ```sql